DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 * output [PolicySetDefinition](#policysetdefinition)

 ### PolicySetDefinitions_ListByManagementGroup
-Gets all the policy set definitions for a subscription at management group.
+This operation retrieves a list of all the a policy set definition in the given management group.

 ```js